Arizona Arson Laws

 Unlawful Cross or Symbol Burning

-The crime of unlawful cross burning is commited when a person burns a cross on the property of another person without that person's permission or on a highway or any other public place with the intent to intimidate any person or group.
-Similarly, the crime of unlawful symbol burning is commited when a person burns any symbol (not addressed by the state's unlawful cross burning statute) on the property of another person without that person's permission or on a highway or any other public place with the intent to intimidate any person or group.
+The crime of unlawful cross burning is committed when a person burns a cross on the property of another person without that person's permission or on a highway or any other public place with the intent to intimidate any person or group.
+Similarly, the crime of unlawful symbol burning is committed when a person burns any symbol (not addressed by the state's unlawful cross burning statute) on the property of another person without that person's permission or on a highway or any other public place with the intent to intimidate any person or group.

 In both crimes of unlawful cross burning and unlawful symbol burning, the intent to intimidate cannot be inferred solely from the act of burning the cross or symbol, but must be proven with independent evidence.